Limnoria/Limnoria-doc/use/getting_started.rst

 Loading plugins is done with the ``load`` command::

     <user> @help load
-    <Limnoria> user: (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.
+    <Limnoria> (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.

 For example, to load the *Games* plugin, run::